Physiotherapists with extensive experience in managing musculoskeletal pain associated with hypermobility.

 If you answered ‘Yes’ to 2 or more of these questions there is a high likelihood that you have joint hypermobility.

 At PhysioTec we are aware that being extra bendy may be of very little daily issue for you or may be a major problem (this is a condition that is as different in each individual as your fingerprint).
-Those with hypermobility are more likely to develop arthritis and with an earlier onset than others, particularly if their muscles are not offering adequate support.
-We can provide a detailed physical assessment to accurately assess you and guide you in achieving your goals through advice and education, hands on techniques and the use of graduated muscle strength training.
-Prevention is even better than managing a problem that has already arisen, so if you are hypermobile or have hypermobile children it is often wise to have an early assessment and gain advice and an exercise programme for long term protection of your joints.
+Those with hypermobility are more likely to develop arthritis and with an earlier onset than others, and may also have a higher risk of tendon conditions, nerve related pain and persistent pain.
+Remember, this is certainly NOT the case for everyone with hypermobility, but those who are hypermobile often need to be a little more pro-active in looking after their bodies.
+Understanding how to care for your joints and ensuring you have good muscle support is an important part of your long term management plan.
+We can provide a detailed physical assessment to accurately assess you and guide you in achieving your goals through advice and education, hands on techniques as required and the use of graduated, individualised exercise program.

 Hakim AJ, Grahame R (2003).
 A simple questionnaire to detect hypermobility: an adjunct to the assessment of patients with diffuse musculoskeletal pain.
-Int J Clin Pract.
-2003 Apr;57(3):163-6.
+Int J Clin Pract ;57(3):163-6.